perihelios/aws-ec2-launch-slack-bot-lambda/README.md

 just a friendly name that shows up in Slack messages (examples: *Kim Smith* did..., or *Development* did...).
-If you want to put some kind of symbol between the double quotes, like a backslash (`\`) or a double quote (`"`), it gets more complicated and your best bet is to find a developer to help you. :-) Editing `INTERESTING_INSTANCE_TYPES` is easy: Each instance type needs to be between double quotes, with a comma at the end, like `"t2.micro",`.
+If you want to put some kind of symbol between the double quotes, like a backslash (`\`) or a double quote (`"`), it gets more complicated and your best bet is to find a developer to help you. :smiley:
+Editing `INTERESTING_INSTANCE_TYPES` is easy: Each instance type needs to be between double quotes, with a comma at the end, like `"t2.micro",`.
 You can add as many as you like.
 You can delete any existing lines with instance types you don't want.

 When you're done editing, click the *Save* button.